ktaranov/sqlserver-kit/Articles/README.md

 [Connection options in SSMS]:https://sqlstudies.com/2013/11/18/connection-options-in-ssms/
 [A Script To Automatically Align Columnstore Indexes To Enhance Segment Elimination (and Hence Performances)]:https://tsql.tech/a-script-to-automatically-align-columnstore-indexes-to-enhance-segment-elimination-and-hence-performances/
 [Issues with SQLCMD when using special characters]:https://www.mssqltips.com/sqlservertip/5132/issues-with-sqlcmd-when-using-special-characters/
+[Encrypting passwords with Python Scripts in SQL Notebooks of Azure Data Studio]:https://www.sqlshack.com/encrypting-passwords-with-python-scripts-in-sql-notebooks-of-azure-data-studio/
+[Fun with (columnstore) compression on a very large table – part 2]:https://sqlperformance.com/2020/01/columnstore/fun-with-compression-very-large-table-2
+[The curious case of the sqlcmd password]:https://bornsql.ca/blog/the-curious-case-of-the-sqlcmd-password/